 The goal is to make a repository for all the free resources about Discrete

 Mathematics throughout the internet.
-When this site opens on September 7th, 2017,
+When this site opened on September 7th, 2017,

-there might be very little here.
-Yet the idea is that faculty teaching this course (or
+there were only a few resources here.
+The idea is that faculty teaching this course (or

 students) will notify me whenever they come across anything new, and I shall link to it.

-After a year or so, it should be a large and useful compilation.
+Over time, it has become be a large and useful compilation.

 Without such a central repository, faculty are all working in isolation.
 For example,